Sony FE 16-35mm F4 G PZ Lens Review

 Back to Top

-While image quality testing awaits the arrival of this lens, the MTF charts indicated that the Sony FE PZ 16-35mm F4 G Lens would be an outstanding optical performer.
+While image quality testing awaits the arrival of this lens, the MTF charts indicated that the Sony FE 16-35mm F4 G PZ Lens would be an outstanding optical performer.

-Sony FE PZ 16-35mm F4 G Lens MTF Charts
+Sony FE 16-35mm F4 G PZ Lens MTF Charts

 The lab and field testing back up this premise.

 It is much easier to describe the sharpness, a combination of resolution and contrast, of high-performing lenses than low-performing options.
-With a wide-open aperture, the Sony FE PZ 16-35mm F4 G Lens is sharp from full-frame corner to full-frame corner.
+With a wide-open aperture, the Sony FE 16-35mm F4 G PZ Lens is sharp from full-frame corner to full-frame corner.

 With this lens, the primary reasons to use a narrower aperture are only the optimal ones, to increase depth of field and decrease peripheral shading.